awsdocs/aws-cdk-guide/v2/context.md

 [LookupMachineImage](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ec2.LookupMachineImage.html)
 Looks up a machine image for use with a NAT instance in an Amazon Virtual Private Cloud\.

-If a required context value isn't available, the AWS CDK app notifies the AWS CDK CLI that the context information is missing\.
+If a required context value isn't available, the AWS CDK app notifies the CDK Toolkit that the context information is missing\.
 The CLI then queries the current AWS account for the information, stores the resulting context information in the `cdk.context.json` file, and executes the AWS CDK app again with the context values\.

 ## Viewing and managing context<a name="context_viewing"></a>